FlavioFariaLima/BlueTask_Flavio/README.md

  The inventory system leverages Unity's Event System for drag-and-drop functionality.
 It allows players to equip, unequip, buy, and sell items via an intuitive UI.

 The equipment system, Character_Equipment,  manages equipped items and updates the character's sprite renderers to reflect the current gear.
 Both systems are highly modular, enabling easy expansion for new item types and functionalities.
-Overall, this project serves as a robust foundation for any inventory-related requirements in game development.

 I established an item classification using enumeration for different gear types.
 Leveraging Unity's ScriptableObjects, I created a blueprint, "Inventory_ItemBlueprint", to define items.
 This blueprint encompasses essential attributes like item name, icons, type, in-game sprite, and its value, streamlining the process of adding new items to our inventory and equipment system.